tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 * Rolling statistics factor in the progression of time.
 Therefore, a rolling 7-day window makes sense when looking at a short-term weekly investment scope.
 However, if investing for the long term, a rolling 180-day window might make more sense.

 * Comparing different scopes of time can sometimes reveal insights that would not have been found otherwise.

   * For example, consider the 30-day rolling standard deviation as compared to the 180-day standard deviation of TSLA stock.

-    * Although on a monthly scale there was a spike in volatility in late 2018, overall, over a 6-month period, the highest spike in volatility was in late 2016, when the stock skyrocketed.
+  * Although on a monthly scale there was a spike in volatility in late 2018, over a 6-month period, the highest spike in volatility was in late 2016 when the stock skyrocketed.

   **Note:** Remember that standard deviation/volatility is how far data points deviate from the mean; this does not necessarily need to be negative.

   ![daily-close-tsla](Images/daily-close-tsla.png)